 The objective is to take unit tested components and build a program structure that has been dictated by design.Integration testing is testing in which a group of components are combined to produce output.

-Integration testing are of two types: (i) Top down (ii) Bottom up
+Integration testing is of four types: (i) Top down (ii) Bottom up (iii) Sandwich (iv) Big-Bang

 (a) Black Box testing:- It is used for validation.
 In this we ignores internal working mechanism and focuses on what is the output?. (b) White Box testing:- It is used for verification.
 In this we focus on internal mechanism i.e. how the output is achieved?